 Routes to tracks, groups or main outputs for the currently assigned path can be made or removed by pressing the numbered buttons in the routing section.
-In addition to the indicative LEDs on the fader's channel control section the button LED will light to indicate that the route is made.
+In addition to the indicative LEDs on the fader strip, the button LED will light to indicate that the route is made.